A Tale of the Ragged Mountains: Plot summary

 Bedloe seems to think it is a dream.
 Dr. Templeton shows him a portrait from 1780 of a man that looks like Bedloe.
-Templeton explains the subject was his friend Mr. Odleb, whom he knew from Calcutta during the Warren Hastings administration.
+Templeton explains the subject was his friend Mr. Oldeb, whom he knew from Calcutta during the Warren Hastings administration.
 When Templeton met Bedloe at Saratoga, he was struck by the resemblance.

 Dr. Templeton reveals that every detail Bedloe recalled from his vision was an accurate depiction of the insurrection of Cheyte Sing in Benares.
 During the skirmish, Warren Hastings led a group of British soldiers and sepoys, and Oldeb was felled by a poisoned arrow.
 While Bedloe was on his walk in the mountains, Dr. Templeton was writing about the insurrection in a notebook.

 A week later, an obituary for "Augustus Bedlo" appears in a newspaper.
 Dr. Templeton had applied leeches to his patient, and accidentally used a venomous "vermicular sangsues" that proved fatal.
-The narrator asked the editor why the final 'e' was omitted from Bedloe's name.
+The narrator asked the editor why the final e was omitted from Bedloe's name.
 The editor shrugs it off as a typo, but the narrator recognizes the misspelling as Odleb in reverse.